 Quantity over quality

-What happens when a business starts creating content just for the sake of posting on social media or blog?
+What happens when a business starts creating content just for the sake of posting on social media or blogs?

 Instead of educating or informing the audience with content that responds to their needs, you overwhelm them with stuff they’ve already seen everywhere.
 There’s so much content around the internet that the last thing you want to do is re-propose the same content that’s been seen several times already.
 This will lead customers to unfollow your social media profile and get a bad perception of your business.